Clinical evidence

 Biomarkers used to analyse cells collected with capsule sponge tests like EndoSign® have been shown to have a high level of accuracy in detecting Barrett's oesophagus, with a specificity of 92% and sensitivity of 90%, as demonstrated in the BEST3 study.

-Capsule sponge testing has additionally been found to be effective in detecting oesophageal cancer, defined as high grade dysplasia or intramucosal adenocarcinoma, with a specificity of 91% and sensitivity of 94% (for patients with segments C ≥3 cm and repeat testing for inadequate samples) when patients are safety netted by clinical risk factors.
+Capsule sponge testing has additionally been found to be effective in detecting oesophageal cancer, defined as high grade dysplasia or intramucosal adenocarcinoma, with an overall sensitivity of 94%.